 2. Admit When You Are Wrong

-This is a tougher one, and sometimes people see it as a sign of weakness in themselves, but this is one of the most powerful tools you can put in your belt.
-It shows that your are a person of integrity and a person who you'd probably want on your team.
-The book does a better job of breaking this one down, but trust me, being able to say "I was wrong" makes you way stronger that continueing to fight when clearly you are wrong.
+This is a tougher one because sometimes people see it as a sign of weakness in themselves; however, this is one of the most powerful tools you can put in your belt.
+Long story short, it shows that you are a person of integrity and a person who puts the success of the team/project in front of protecting your pride.
+Trust me when I say being able to say "I was wrong" makes you way stronger and valuable teammate than continuing to fight when clearly you are wrong.

 3. Don't Argue